udaken-mirrors/neeview/Language/Readme.md

 ## Environment

-- Visual Studio 2019
+- Visual Studio 2022

     Required to use ResGen.exe and Al.exe for conversion.
 Install the workload ".NET Desktop Development".

-- Zip version of NeeView (ver 39.0 or later or Canarry)
+- Zip version of NeeView (ver 40.0 or later or Canary)

     It is for operation check.